Giuseian/EquiPredict/README.md

 - **Interaction Graph Module** : It captures agent interactions by processing their feature vectors.
 It includes a refinement of individual node features after their interactions and an analysis of combined features of agent pairs to learn about their direct interactions.
 K-means clustering is then used to categorize these interactions into predefined groups based on feature similarity.
 - **Feature Learning Module** : It is used to process agent features dynamically, to update their states based on agent interactions, and to selectively focus on relevant data through attention mechanisms.

-**EquiPredict Module** : The final model leverages various neural network techniques to interpret and predict complex motion patterns based on relational data.
-It simplifies features like speed, direction, and position into a lower-dimensional space for efficient interpretation.
-Interactions between agents are categorized using message passing and graph convolutional layers, while recurrent layers like LSTMs capture temporal dynamics, providing a comprehensive understanding of evolving agent states for accurate predictions.
+**EquiPredict Module** : The final model leverages various neural network techniques to interpret and predict complex motion patterns based on relational data.It simplifies features like speed, direction, and position into a lower-dimensional space for efficient processing.
+Interactions are classified into categories using message passing and aggregation techniques, then processed through Feature Learning layers to update each node's representation based on its neighbors.
+Recurrent processing also allows the model to consider temporal evolution of interactions and states.
+Multiple prediction heads generate outputs for agent coordinates, and if DCT was applied, coordinates are transformed back from the frequency domain to the spatial domain using the inverse DCT.

 Below there's a graphical representation of network implemented in the original paper https://arxiv.org/pdf/2303.10876.